The Japanese walking method: what it is, why it works, and how to start

 • Week 5+: Full 3-minute intervals

 There’s no shame in starting smaller.
 The researchers themselves noted that the benefits come from consistency over time, not from hitting perfect intensity on day one.
+One way to build consistency is walking habit stacking — anchoring your Japanese walking session to something you already do daily, like your morning coffee or your commute home.

 How to know your “brisk” pace